cherylyn-ee/Getting-and-Cleaning-Data-Course-Project/README.md

   8. Cleans variable names & labels data with descriptive names
   9. Summarises each variable by activity & subject ID
-  10. Creates "tidydata.txt" (tab delimited) from the summarised data
+  10. Creates "tidydata.txt" (tab delimited) from the summarised data CodeBook.md states list of variables and name abbreviation meanings